joelin818818/CF-Link-Proxy/README.md

 *   **⚡️ Extreme Performance & Zero Dependencies**: The entire frontend is a pure, single-file application.
 All CSS and icons are inlined, requiring zero external network requests.
 This ensures the homepage loads instantly under any network conditions.
 *   **🎨 Dynamic & Aesthetic UI**: Features a beautiful and user-friendly homepage with a smooth, animated gradient background.
 It seamlessly switches between light and dark modes based on user preference or system settings.
+*   **🔄 Smart State Reset**: Optimized for file download scenarios.
+Since file downloads do not trigger a page navigation, the access button **automatically resets** to its active state after a short delay, eliminating the need to refresh the page.
+*   **❌ One-Click Clear & Reset**: Includes a built-in clear button within the input field.
+This allows for instantly clearing long URLs and acts as a **force reset** for the UI if it gets stuck, greatly improving user experience.
 *   **🍪 Flicker-Free Theming**: Remembers the user's theme preference via a cookie, allowing for server-side rendering of the correct theme.
 This completely eliminates any flash of incorrect styles on page load.
 *   **🌐 File Download Relay**: The core function is to act as a relay for download links.
 When you encounter a slow or unstable file link, you can route it through this tool to achieve a more stable and persistent download experience.
 *   **🚀 Smart URL Handling**: Automatically prepends `https://` to bare domains entered by the user (e.g., `example.com`).